The Hits (radio station): Taupo 96.8 FM

-Gisborne 90.9FM
+Gisborne 90.9 FM

-Originally known as 2ZG on 1010 am, then 'The Coaster 2ZG' on 945 AM, before moving to 90.9FM, and later being rebranded as Classic Hits 90.9.
+Originally known as 2ZG on 1010 AM, then 'The Coaster 2ZG' on 945 AM, before moving to 90.9 FM, and later being rebranded as Classic Hits 90.9.
 As of 2018 the station does not feature locally produced programming.

 The station is located on the corner of Grey Street and Childers Road in Gisborne.

-Taranaki 90FM
+Taranaki 90 FM

-The Hits in Taranaki originates from 2ZP Radio Taranaki, which broadcast on 1053 am in New Plymouth and 1557 am in Hāwera (as 2ZH).
-Around 1992, the station began simulcasting on 90.0FM which was previously occupied by its sister station 'Q90FM'.
+The Hits in Taranaki originates from 2ZP Radio Taranaki, which broadcast on 1053 AM in New Plymouth and 1557 AM in Hāwera (as 2ZH).
+Around 1992, the station began simulcasting on 90.0 FM which was previously occupied by its sister station 'Q90FM'.
 It was then known as '90FM Radio Taranaki' before becoming Classic Hits 90FM in 1993.

 Previous breakfast host for 15 years, Barney (Brent Procter) retired from broadcasting as of 20 December 2013.